-Jennifer Aniston makes a good case for proving that acting talent can be absorbed by osmosis.
+Jennifer Aniston was born into a performing family.
 From her father John Aniston's stardom on Days of Our Lives to her godfather Telly Savalas, the actress was surrounded by plenty of inspiration from an early age.
 As Aniston attended the Rudolph Steiner School as a child, she was interested in many forms of art and proved to be a talented painter, eventually having one of her pieces displayed at the New York Metropolitan Museum of Art.
 Acting also appealed to her, and became her primary focus after graduating from New York's prestigious High School for the Performing Arts in 1987.
 She took roles in off-Broadway productions such as For Dear Life and Dancing on Checker's Grave before she began honing her skills in television acting with appearances on shows like Quantum Leap and Herman's Head.
 Before long, Aniston's film and television résumé had grown into a laundry list of one-time appearances, short-lived series, and B-level movies.
 By 1994, the handful of bit parts and failed shows on Aniston's résumé had established her as a working actress but created little foreshadowing about her future as a star.
 Her upcoming audition for the role of Monica Gellar in a pilot for a sitcom at that point titled "Friends Like These," however, would prove to be quite auspicious.
 The role in question would eventually be filled by Courteney Cox, as Aniston changed her mind and opted to try out for Rachel Green, a young suburbanite living on her own for the first time and working as a coffee-shop waitress in New York City.
 The rest, as they say, is history -- "Friends Like These" would become Friends, the hugest sitcom in years, quickly making Aniston America's sweetheart.
 Friends' obsessive following churned up a particular interest in Aniston's signature hairstyle.
 The shag cut known as "The Rachel" could be seen on heads all over the country.
 Even as the fad fell out of popularity in the salons, Aniston's star continued to rise.
 Still adored on one of the most popular television shows in history, she moved to the big screen in romantic comedies like She's the One (1996), Picture Perfect, 'Til There Was You (1997), and The Object of My Affection (1998).

 Aniston found her next success in the 2008 tearjerking pet-comedy Marley & Me, opposite Owen Wilson.
 As the 2000's gave way to the 2010's, Aniston would all but completely cement her position as the number one actress in Hollywood when it comes to broadly appealing comedies, winning over audience after audience with He's Just Not That Into You, Love Happens, The Switch, Just Go With It, Horrible Bosses, and Wanderlust.
 She won rave reviews for her work in the film Cake in 2015, earning her a Golden Globe nomination.